Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Initialize the elf structure with the given filename.
 + Parameter:
-  + elf_args: Elf structure used in the host program.
+  + elf_args: elf structure used in the host program.
-  + filename: Enclave file name.
+  + filename: enclave file name.

 **elf_args_destroy**